-The Board is therefore seeking authority to: make political donations to political organisations and independent election candidates not exceeding £100,000 in total; make political donations to political organisations other than political parties not exceeding £100,000 in total; and incur political expenditure not exceeding £100,000 in total.
+The Board is therefore seeking authority to: (a) make political donations to political organisations and independent election candidates not exceeding £100,000 in total; (b) make political donations to political organisations other than political parties not exceeding £100,000 in total; and (c) incur political expenditure not exceeding £100,000 in total, provided that the aggregate of all expenditure under (a), (b) and (c) shall not exceed £100,000 in total.
 In line with best practice guidelines published by the Investment Association (IA), this resolution is put to Shareholders annually rather than every four years as required by the Companies Act 2006.
-For the purposes of this resolution, the terms 'political donations', 'political organisations', 'independent election candidate' and 'political expenditure' shall have the meanings given to them in sections 363 to 365 of the Companies Act 2006.
+For the purposes of this resolution, the terms 'political organisations', 'independent election candidate' and 'political expenditure' shall have the meanings given to them in sections 363 to 365 of the Companies Act 2006.

-Resolution 23 - Authority to allot new shares
+Resolution 22 - Authority to allot new shares

 This resolution seeks authority from the Shareholders to allot shares or grant rights to subscribe for or to convert any securities into Ordinary Shares.
 The authority is expected to be renewed at each annual general meeting.
-Paragraph (a) of this resolution would give the Directors the authority to allot Ordinary Shares or grant rights to subscribe for or convert any securities into Ordinary Shares up to an aggregate nominal amount equal to €1,527,551.12 (representing 152,755,112 Ordinary Shares).
-This amount represents approximately one-third of the issued ordinary share capital of CCEP as at 5 April 2023, the latest practicable date prior to publication of this Notice.
+Paragraph (a) of this resolution would give the Directors the authority to allot Ordinary Shares or grant rights to subscribe for or convert any securities into Ordinary Shares up to an aggregate nominal amount equal to €1,534,263.92 (representing 153,426,392 Ordinary Shares).
+This amount represents approximately one-third of the issued ordinary share capital of CCEP as at 3 April 2024, the latest practicable date prior to publication of this Notice.

-In line with guidance issued by the IA, paragraph (b) of this resolution would give the Directors authority to allot Ordinary Shares or grant rights to subscribe for or convert any securities into Ordinary Shares in connection with a rights issue in favour of ordinary shareholders up to an aggregate nominal amount equal to €3,055,102.25 (representing 305,510,225 Ordinary Shares), as reduced by the nominal amount of any shares issued under paragraph (a) of this resolution).
-This amount (before any reduction) represents approximately two-thirds of the issued ordinary share capital of CCEP as at 5 April 2023, the latest practicable date prior to publication of this Notice.
+In line with guidance issued by the IA, paragraph (b) of this resolution would give the Directors authority to allot Ordinary Shares or grant rights to subscribe for or convert any securities into Ordinary Shares in connection with a rights issue in favour of ordinary shareholders up to an aggregate nominal amount equal to $\in$ 3,068,527.85 (representing 306,852,785 Ordinary Shares), as reduced by the nominal amount of any shares issued under paragraph (a) of this resolution).
+This amount (before any reduction) represents approximately two-thirds of the issued ordinary share capital of CCEP as at 3 April 2024, the latest practicable date prior to publication of this Notice.